Baby, Let’s Pursue Financial Independence Together!

-When a couple pursues FI together, it is easier for them to reach their money goals!
+When a couple pursues financial independence together, it is easier for them to reach their money goals!

 -Peerless Money Mentor

 Susanna and her husband Jack Oswald are constantly arguing over money.
 Ever since she discovered FI, she has been trying to convince him to save more of it.
 He is tired of hearing about all the acronyms she has learned.
 When she comes home from work, the first thing out of her mouth is HSA this, ESI Money (Earn, Save, Invest) that.